 Teachers will attempt to answer pupils' questions and concerns in a sensitive, age and development appropriate manner.
 Teachers will apply the following principles:

-- clear ground rules will be established and set out for each session; - pupil questions will be encouraged and opportunities to ask questions openly and in private e.g. post it notes/question boxes will be provided/worry monsters; - clarity about the topics being taught will be shared with pupils; - if a child's question is not appropriate to answer in front of the class, the teacher will explain calmly that this is not part of today's discussion and will discuss later; - individual questions may be answered by the teacher at the end of the session, and - some questions may be referred to the child's parents to provide an answer in some circumstances the class teacher will make contact with parents.
+- Clear ground rules will be established and set out for each session. - Pupil questions will be encouraged and opportunities to ask questions openly and in private e.g. post it notes/question boxes will be provided. - Clarity about the topics being taught will be shared with pupils. - If a child's question is not appropriate to answer in front of the class, the teacher will explain calmly that this is not part of today's discussion and will discuss later. - Individual questions may be answered by the teacher at the end of the session. - Some questions may be referred to the child's parents to provide an answer; in some circumstances the class teacher will make contact.